lukebarousse/Python_Data_Analytics_Course/3_Project/WIP/README.md

 ```

 #### Results
-Here's the breakdown of the highest paid & most in-demand skills for data analysts in the US:
+Here's the breakdown of the highest-paid & most in-demand skills for data analysts in the US:

 ![The Highest Paid & Most In-Demand Skills for Data Analysts in the US](images/Highest_Paid_and_Most_In_Demand_Skills_for_Data_Analysts_in_the_US.png)
 *Two separate bar graphs visualizing the highest paid skills and most in-demand skills for data analysts in the US.*

-Insights:
+#### Insights:

 - The top graph shows specialized technical skills like `dplyr`, `Bitbucket`, and `Gitlab` are associated with higher salaries, some reaching up to $200K, suggesting that advanced technical proficiency can increase earning potential.